apify/crawlee/docs/guides/proxy_management.md

 Now your crawlers will use only Residential proxies from the US.
 Note that you must first get access to a proxy group before you are able to use it.
 You can find your available proxy groups in the [proxy dashboard](https://my.apify.com/proxy).

+## Inspecting current proxy in Crawlers
+`CheerioCrawler` and `PuppeteerCrawler` grant access to information about the currently used proxy in their `handlePageFunction` using a [`proxyInfo`](/docs/typedefs/proxy-info) object.
+With the  object, you can easily access the proxy URL.
+If you're using Apify Proxy, the other configuration parameters will also be available in the `proxyInfo` object.